argentagsw/taggy_demux/README.md

 ## Chimera splitting

-As an optional step before demultiplexing, reads can be run through the `split.sh` bash script to split common chimeric reads.
-The script takes a fastq file as input and produces a new fastq file where reads with common chimeras have been split.
+Chimera splitting refers to an optional step run before demultiplexing, whereby common chimeric reads are split into two or more subreads, which are then processed normally.
+This was previously done with a standalone "split.sh" script, which has since been merged to the main program as an optional flag `-s` (or its long form `--split-chims`).
 For split reads, each resulting subread keeps the original read ID, followed by a dash and the subread number (e.g. if read ID `@VH00444:319:AAFV5MHM5:1:1101:18421:23605` is split into two, this will result in two subreads `@VH00444:319:AAFV5MHM5:1:1101:18421:23605_1` and `@VH00444:319:AAFV5MHM5:1:1101:18421:23605-2`).
-This feature will be incorporated into the main binary in future releases.

-### Usage

-The basic command for running the chimera splitting script is the following:

-    bin/split.sh -i <path_to_input.fastq> -o <path_to_output.fastq>

-These and other options are shown below:

-    i: Input fastq file.
-    o: Output fastq file.
-    s: Process only this many reads.
-    m: Filter reads smaller than this value.
-    M: Filter reads larger than this value.
-    G: Use a custom tmp folder.
-The default is to create via `mktemp -d`.
-    C: Use a custom config file.
-    R: Use a custom round setup.
-    c: Use a custom prefix.
-    t: Use this many threads.
-The default is the number of processors (as reported by nproc) minus one.
-    E: Use this maximum edit distance when searching for chimeras.
-Higher values mean less stringency (more true positives, but also more false positives).
-An integer is interpreted as an edit distance.
-A real value < 1 is interpreted as a relative edit distance.
-The default is 0.12 (12%).
-    d: Run in debug mode.
-    p: Preserve temporary files instead of deleting.

-Processing multiple input files is currently handled externally:

-    for inputfile in <path_to_input_files>/*.fastq; do bin/split.sh -i "$inputfile" -o "$inputfile".split; done

 # Examples and downstream analysis